 Energy companies face core challenges to recruit, retain, develop and train their workforce.
 With changing demographics and a need to identify and develop talent from within, successful organizations are careful to invest in proven development programs for individual contributors and managers.
 This forum brings together employee development and training experts to share case studies and proven best practices.

-Leaders responsible for building organizational development plans and corporate training, and those responsible for learning and development programs.
+Leaders responsible for organizational development plans, corporate training initiatives and learning programs.

-Arrive early to network with the program development team and peers.
+Arrive early to network with peers.
+Light refreshments will be provided.

 1:00 PM - 1:15 PM

 The host utility will welcome us to Las Vegas.

 Facilitator(s): Jason Gardner, Manager, Organizational Development, Southwest Gas Corporation

 Come prepared to share a success story or challenge from your latest initiatives as part of our round robin attendee introductions.